lassethorlepik/Depixelation-software/ATTRIBUTION.md

 ## English words

-This project includes wordlist `english-words-466k.txt`, which is released under the [Unlicence](https://unlicense.org)
+This project includes wordlist `english-words-466k.txt`, which was released under the [Unlicence](https://unlicense.org)